-The target attenuation was decided to mimic the commercial attenuators, described in section 2.8, where the $50\Omega$ attenuator has an attenuation of 54.7 dB and the $1000\Omega$ attenuator has an attenuation of 60.1 dB.
+The target attenuation was decided to mimic the commercial attenuators, introduced in section 2.8, where the 50Ω attenuator has an attenuation of 54.7 dB and the 1000Ω attenuator has an attenuation of 60.1 dB.

-The two attenuators were implemented as $\Pi$ -attenuators.
-The values for the attenuators were retrieved from an online calculator, and then simulated in LTSpice to verify the values.
+The two attenuators were implemented as Π -attenuators.
+The values for the attenuators were retrieved from an online calculator1, and then simulated in LTSpice to verify the values.

-By dividing the attenuators into two $\Pi$ -networks, the series resistance required is lower compared to realizing them in a single $\Pi$ -link.
+By dividing the attenuators into two Π -networks, the series resistance required is lower compared to realizing them in a single Π -link.
 This is desirable because the parasitic capacitance, which is dependent of the resistor package and not the resistance value, will influence a high value resistor at lower frequencies than it would on a low value resistor, as explained in section 2.5.

-When the ideal resistor values had been achieved, the energy over time and maximum voltage for each resistor was retrieved by simulation in the same way as for the dummy load described in section 3.5.
+When the ideal resistor values had been achieved, the power over time and maximum voltage for each resistor was retrieved by simulation in a similar way as for the dummy load described in section 3.5.
 Based on this, the minimum number of discrete resistors needed to withstand the pulse energy was calculated.
-In the same way the minimum number of series resistors to withstand the maximum pulse voltage was calculated.
+The minimum number of series resistors to withstand the maximum pulse voltage was also retrieved from the simulation.